 The phenomena you experience in the exhibition have many parallels to your own day-to-day life.
 The way in which your shadow changes during the course of the day.
 How the atmosphere in a room changes depending entirely on the lighting.
 A visit to the Labyrinth of Light will hopefully make you increasingly aware of light phenomena in your daily life.
 You will become a sort of ‘light detective’.

-Everyone will learn something from visiting the Labyrinth of Light, but the exhibition is primarily targeted at families with children aged 8-14 years.
+Everyone will learn something from visiting the Labyrinth of Light, however the exhibition is primarily targeted at families with children aged 8-14 years.

-Here, you can see how, for example, red, green and blue light produce white light.
-You can mix red, green and blue light to get exactly the colours you want in the light columns.
+Here, you can see how, for instance, red, green and blue light produce white light.
+You can mix red, green and blue light to obtain exactly the colours you want in the light columns.
 This will enable you to create your own artwork from the 10 light columns.